Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Silent Self--Stabilising Leader Election with Movement

-Notice that the order of evaluation of the conditions means that an expanded particle can only occupy a lower node through \ref{cond:expand-lower-head} or \ref{cond:expand-lower-tail} if it has a lower neighbour.
-Otherwise, the particle satisfies \ref{cond:expanded-contract} first and becomes contracted.
-A contracted particle only expands to a lower node if it has a lower neighbour by definition of \ref{cond:contracted-expand}.
-Therefore, we get:
+Observe that if a particle satisfies \eref{cond:expanded-contract}, \eref{cond:expand-other-diagonal} or \cref{cond:contracted-lowermost-right} no endpoint of the particle occupies a lower node after its activation.
+By definition, an expanded particle can only move one of its endpoints to a lower node through \eref{cond:expand-lower-head} or \eref{cond:expand-lower-tail} if the expanded particle has a lower neighbour and a contracted particle only expands to a lower node if it has a lower neighbour by definition of \cref{cond:contracted-expand}.
+Therefore:

-\begin{observation} A contracted particle $p$ that occupies some node $v$ can only occupy a node lower than $v$ after a move if when $p$ is activated it has a lower neighbour. \end{observation}
+\begin{observation} A contracted particle $p$ that occupies some node $v$ can only occupy a node lower than $v$ after a move if $p$ has a lower neighbour when it is activated. \end{observation}